Weighted noncommutative regular projective curves: Genus zero: ghosts and ramifications

 A point $x\in\XX$ is called \emph{rational}, if $f(x)=1$.
 In the genus zero case, rational points always exist, \cite[Prop.~4.1]{lenzing:delapena:1999}.
 It is shown in~\cite{kussin:2009} that there is a so-called efficient automorphism $\sigma\in\Aut(\Hh)$.
 The orbit algebra $R=\Pi(L,\sigma)$ serves as a homogeneous coordinate algebra for $\Hh$.
-For the definition of an \emph{efficient} automorphism of $\Hh$ we refer to~\cite[Def.~1.1.3]{kussin:2009}; as a consequence $\Pi(L,\sigma)$ is graded factorial (a graded version of the notion of a unique factorization ring in~\cite{chatters:jordan:1986}), the points $x\in\XX$ in correspondence with the homogeneous height one prime ideals, each generated by a normal element (called \emph{prime}) $\pi_x$. \begin{example}[Commutative case] Let $\Hh=\coh(X)$ be a commutative regular projective curve of genus zero with centre $k$.
+We recall the definition from~\cite[Def.~1.1.3]{kussin:2009}: an automorphism $\sigma\colon\Hh\ra\Hh$ is called \emph{efficient} if it is point-fixing (that is, $\sigma(\Uu_x)=\Uu_x$ for all $x$), if the degree of $\sigma L$ is positive, and if there is no point-fixing automorphism such that the degree of the image of $L$ is positive and smaller.
+As a consequence $\Pi(L,\sigma)$ is shown to be graded factorial (a graded version of the notion of a unique factorization ring in~\cite{chatters:jordan:1986}), the points $x\in\XX$ in correspondence with the homogeneous height one prime ideals, each generated by a normal element (called \emph{prime}) $\pi_x$. \begin{example}[Commutative case] Let $\Hh=\coh(X)$ be a commutative regular projective curve of genus zero with centre $k$.
 If the characteristic is different from $2$, then either $k(\Hh)=k(T)$, the rational function field over $k$ in one variable (case $\varepsilon=1$), or $k(\Hh)=k(U,V)/(-aU^2-bV^2+ab)$, with $a,\,b\in k^{\times}$ such that $-aY^2-bZ^2+abX^2$ is anisotropic over $k$ (case $\varepsilon=2$).
+(If $k$ is additionally perfect, this also holds in characteristic $2$, where in case $\varepsilon=2$ the quadratic equation is slightly different; we refer to~\cite[Thm.~6.2]{kussin:2008}.)
 For this classical result we refer to~\cite[Thm.~6.1]{kussin:2008}; there also the characteristic $2$ case is treated.
-In all cases (also in characteristic $2$), we have $\End(L)=k$ (for all line bundles) and $\chi(X)=1$. \end{example} \begin{lemma} Let $\Hh$ have centre curve $X$ with $g(X)=0$.
+In all cases (also in characteristic $2$), we have $\End(L)=k$ (for all line bundles) and $\chi'(X)=1$. \end{example} \begin{lemma} Let $\Hh$ have centre curve $X$ with $g(X)=0$.
 Let $\sigma\in\Pic(\Hh)$ be of degree zero and with $\sigma_{|\Hh_0}=1_{\Hh_0}$.
 Then $\sigma=1_{\Hh}$. \end{lemma} \begin{proof} By the assumptions it follows with Theorem~\ref{thm:Picard-sequence} that $\sigma$ lies in $\Pic(\coh(X))$, and is there of degree zero.
 Since $g(X)=0$, this means $\sigma(\Oo)\simeq\Oo$.
-Since $X$ is commutative, we get $\sigma\simeq 1_{\coh(X)}$ from~\cite[Cor.~3.3]{kussin:2008}, and then also $\sigma\simeq 1_{\Hh}$ with Theorem~\ref{thm:Picard-sequence}. \end{proof} Theorem~\ref{thm:general-tau-picard} yields \begin{proposition} Let $k$ be a perfect field of characteristic different from two.
-Let $\Hh$ be a noncommutative smooth projective curve over $k$.
+Since $X$ is commutative, we get $\sigma\simeq 1_{\coh(X)}$ from~\cite[Cor.~3.3]{kussin:2008}, and then also $\sigma\simeq 1_{\Hh}$ with Theorem~\ref{thm:Picard-sequence}. \end{proof} Theorem~\ref{thm:general-tau-picard} yields \begin{proposition} Let $k$ be a perfect field.
+Let $\Hh$ be a noncommutative regular projective curve over $k$.
 We assume that its centre curve $X$ is of genus zero, of numerical type $\varepsilon$.
 Then